West Bengal – Culture Capital of India

 Sundarban Tiger Reserve

 A wildlife tour in India would take you to the Sunderbans, which is the most popular tiger habitat in India.
-These forests are spread in an area of 1,000,000 hectares, is the world’s largest delta, formed by the Ganges, Brahmaputra and Meghna rivers.
+These forests are spread in an area of 1,000,000 hectares, is the world’s largest delta, formed by the Ganges, Brahmaputra, and Meghna rivers.
 The vast swampy delta extends over areas comprising of mangrove forests, swamps, and Forest Island, all interwoven in a network of small rivers and streams.
-The Sundarban National Park, home of the Royal Bengal Tiger and the largest mangrove forest in the world, form the core of this area.
+The Sundarban National Park, home to the Royal Bengal Tiger and the largest mangrove forest in the world, forms the core of this area.

 Darjeeling, the center of India’s most celebrated tea-growing district, has possibly the most picturesque views among all Indian hill resorts.
 Outside the monsoon season (June to September), the views across the snowy peak of Kanchenjunga and other mountains down to the swollen rivers in the valley are, simply magnificent.

 Getting There :

 By Air: Calcutta is well-connected to Delhi, Mumbai, Chennai, Bangalore, and other major cities in the country.
 Many International airlines also operate from Calcutta’s busy international airport.